p3nGu1nZz/plasma-arc/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the Plasma Arc Project, please follow our contribution guidelines.
+If you'd like to contribute to the Plasma Arc Project, please follow our **[contribution guidelines](CONTRIBUTING.md)**.
 We appreciate all efforts to improve the project.

-### Contribution Guidelines

-Here are the steps to contribute:

-- Fork the repository.
-- Create a new branch (`git checkout -b feature-branch`).
-- Make your changes.
-- Commit your changes (`git commit -m 'Add some feature'`).
-- Push to the branch (`git push origin feature-branch`).
-- Open a pull request.

 ## Acknowledgments